RE:MADE

 Size Variable

-A necessary evolution of lockdown-based Stay, Home (2020), the on-going RE:MADE series seeks to make sense of my expanded environment in Singapore.
-It utilises the similar language of found objects, but combines it with the professional tools and materials available at local co-working workshop The Made Agency.
+A necessary evolution of the lockdown-based Stay, Home (2020), the “RE:MADE” series sought to make sense of my expanded environment in Singapore.
+It used a similar language of found objects, but combined it with the professional tools and materials available at local co-working workshop The Made Agency, until it closed in 2022.

-Created from reclaimed materials, and items destined for the landfill, the works are as much a representation of a dialogue with the materials, as it is with the community of makers that shares the space.
-The symbolic act of taking what was discarded or broken, embracing its loss, and making something new, continues to give voice to the ideas of reintegration and re-visioned identity, situated within a community.
+Created from reclaimed materials and items destined for the landfill, the works were as much a dialogue with the materials, as it was with the community of makers that shared the space.
+Through the symbolic act of taking what was discarded or broken, embracing its loss, and then refashioning it into something new, I hoped to continue to give voice to ideas of reintegration and re-visioned identity – this time, situated within a community.

 Largely Suit-table (2021)